SkypLabs/pyhdlcontroller/README.rst

     hdlc_c = HDLController(read_serial, ser.write)

-To start the reception thread :
+To start the reception thread:

 ::

     hdlc_c.start()

-To send a new data frame :
+To send a new data frame:

 ::

     hdlc_c.send('Hello world!')

-And to get the next data frame received available in the *HDLController* internal queue :
+And to get the next data frame received available in the ``HDLController`` internal queue:

 ::

     data = hdlc_c.get_data()

-The *get\_data()* method will block until a new data frame is available.
+The ``get_data()`` method will block until a new data frame is available.

-Finally, to stop all the *HDLController* threads :
+Finally, to stop all the ``HDLController`` threads:

 ::